by

 Analytical Use Acetone

 Analytical research grade acetone has the purest quality.
-One of the main applications of this type of acetone is as a solvent for various analytical methods, including medical applications.
+One of the main applications of this type of acetone is as a solvent for analytical methods, including medical applications.

 For example, it’s used to prepare samples for infrared spectroscopy and nuclear magnetic resonance.
 Analytical use acetone is very useful when it comes to dissolving small organic molecules from solid samples.